tari-project/doc-playground/docs/tarijs_library_intro.md

 ## The tari.js sample project

 A sample project, [tariswap-ui](https://github.com/mrnaveira/tariswap-ui), has been created for the purpose of demonstrating tari.js implementation as well as leveraging some basic templates.
-The Tari Swap project is an application for creating various pools of tokens to be swapped, with pools being funded by users who receive "Liquidity Tokens" in return.
-This is discussed in detail in the current [Hackathon Guide](hackathon.md).
+The Tariswap project implements a decentralized exchange smart contract on the Tari network, using a constant-product automated market maker.
+It allows swapping tokens, adding liquidity and removing liquidit This is discussed in detail in the current [Hackathon Guide](hackathon.md).

 ### Steps to Integrate **Tari.js** into Your Project